Donald P. Bellisario: Personal life

 Bellisario married Margaret Schaffran in 1956 and they divorced in 1974.
 They had four children, Joy Bellisario-Jenkins (born c.
 1956), David Bellisario (1957–2020) a producer on NCIS: Los Angeles, Leslie Bellisario-Ingham (born c.
 1961), and Julie Bellisario-Watson (producer on NCIS).

 Bellisario married Lynn Halpern in 1979 and they divorced in 1984.
 They had a son, Michael Bellisario, born on April 7, 1980.
 Michael had a recurring role as Midshipman Michael Roberts on JAG and played Charles "Chip" Sterling on NCIS.

 He married Deborah Pratt, known for her character in Bellisario's Airwolf, in 1984 and they divorced in 1991.
 They had two children, Troian (born October 28, 1985) and Nicholas (born August 27, 1991).
-Troian portrayed Sarah McGee on NCIS, Teresa on Quantum Leap, and Erin on JAG, but has become best known for her 2010–2017 role as Spencer Hastings on Pretty Little Liars, a series her father did not produce.
+Troian portrayed Sarah McGee on NCIS, Teresa Bruckner in the Quantum Leap episode "Another Mother", and Erin on JAG, but has become best known for her 2010–2017 role as Spencer Hastings on Pretty Little Liars, a series her father did not produce.

 Bellisario married Vivienne Murray (née Lee), on November 27, 1998.
 He gained two stepsons from the marriage, Chad and Sean Murray, the latter an actor who plays Timothy McGee on NCIS.